Skip to main content

 (June 2, 2015) — The University of Kentucky Office of Nationally Competitive Awards has announced that five A&S students have been selected as recipients of Fulbright U.S. Student Program scholarships.
 The UK recipients are among more than 1,900 U.S. citizens who will travel abroad for the 2015-2016 academic year through the prestigious program.

 The Fulbright Program is the flagship international educational exchange program sponsored by the U.S. government and is designed to increase mutual understanding between the people of the United States and the people of other countries.
-The primary source of funding for the Fulbright Program is an annual appropriation made by the U.S. Congress to
+The primary source of funding for the Fulbright Program is an annual appropriation made by the U.S.

 By Whitney Harder